Registry

 - Access Token: The personal access token you just created.

-After filling in the form, click on Submit, and you will see the new registry auth created successfully.
+After filling in the form, click Submit to create the new registry auth successfully.

 GCP

-In this section, we will guide you through the process of setting up a GCP Registry for your workspace.
+This section guides you through setting up a GCP Registry for your workspace.

 Get Service Account Key JSON File

-Before creating the registry auth on DGX Cloud Lepton, you will need to get the service account key JSON file.
+Before creating the registry auth on DGX Cloud Lepton, you need to obtain the service account key JSON file.

 Create Service Account for Registry Auth

-Navigate to the service accounts page in GCP console, select the target project, and then click the Create service account button.
+Navigate to the service accounts page in the GCP console, select the target project, then click the Create service account button.

 In the second step, you need to grant registry auth role to the service account.
 In this case, you need to grant Artifact Registry Reader role so that the service account can access the Artifact Registry and pull images.